masterpointio/masterpoint.io/content/updates/welcome-to-our-new-website.md

 image: /img/updates/post.png
 ---

-Our team collaborated with the talented Kris Bolleter, who was instrumental in building this fresh new take on our web presense.
-We enjoyed working with Kris and highly recommend checking out more of his fantastic work and services at **[https://kristopherray.com/](https://kristopherray.com/)**.
+Our team collaborated with the talented Kris Bolleter, who was instrumental in building this fresh new take on our web presence.
+We enjoyed working with Kris and highly recommend checking out more of his fantastic work and services at **[https://kristopherray.com/](https://kristopherray.com/)**

 Here's what you can expect from the new and improved Masterpoint website: